 Creamy Chicken Noodle Soup is the ultimate comfort food!
 Your favorite soup recipe, but creamy and delicious.
 This soup recipe is a perfect side, but hearty enough to be dinner!

-First up on the list is this amazing Creamy Chicken Noodle Soup recipe.
 Soup is one of my favorite dinner recipes because it comes together so easily and I can make a big steaming pot of it full of everything a good dinner should have – protein, a vegetable, and sometimes even a carbohydrate.
+Soup recipes are like the original one pot meal and this Creamy Chicken Noodle Soup recipe is no exception.

 My kids have grown up on soup, coming to expect it and love it.
 We love making warm dinner rolls with soup recipes, pulling them hot out of the oven and putting them in the middle of the table.
 Everyone dips their rolls and slurps their soup as we talk about our day.